-At the time of writing (June 2015) tours are offered on Monday, Tuesday, Thursday, and Sunday.
-However, they must be booked in advance.
+At the time of writing (2020) tours are offered on Monday, Tuesday, Thursday, and Saturday (non-match days).
+They must be booked in advance.
 For further details visit the official Bolton Wanderers website.

-The Bolton Whites Hotel offers 4-star accommodation and is built into the Macron Stadium’s South Stand.
+The Bolton Whites Hotel offers 4-star accommodation and is built into the stadium’s South Stand.
 Some bedrooms offer views of the football pitch.
 Premier Inn also have a hotel at Middlebrook.

-The Macron Stadium has a capacity of just under 29,000 and has four stands; North, East (Nat Lofthouse Stand), South and West.
+The University of Bolton Stadium has a capacity of just under 29,000.
+It has four stands; North, East (Nat Lofthouse Stand), South and West.
 Each stand has two tiers and every seat offers a clear view of the pitch.

 The West Stand is home to the main entrance, ticket office, players’ entrance, dressing rooms, players’ tunnels, and managers’ dug-outs.

 There is a big screen between the East and South Stands that showing the score, time elapsed, and other information.

 A detailed seating plan can be downloaded from the official website.